-The National Police Foundation (NPF) serves as the National Coordinator for the VALOR (Preventing Violence Against Law Enforcement and Ensuring Officer Resilience and Survivability) Officer Safety and Wellness pilot project.
+The National Police Foundation (NPF) serves as the National Coordinator for the U.S. Department of Justice Bureau of Justice Assistance (BJA) Preventing Violence Against Law Enforcement and Ensuring Officer Resilience and Survivability (VALOR) Officer Safety and Wellness pilot project.
 In this capacity, NPF is providing project management, coordination, data collection, research and evaluation, and other support to the Arlington (Texas), Alexandria (Virginia), and Tampa (Florida) Police Departments.
 These three agencies were selected in collaboration with the Bureau of Justice Assistance (BJA) to serve as the pilot sites.
 Project goals are to facilitate the delivery of comprehensive officer safety training and technical assistance (TTA) to the three departments and to measure and evaluate the effectiveness of those resources in improving officer safety and wellness.
+In addition to the pilot site projects, NPF was also charged with developing and administering a national survey to examine officer safety and wellness training and resource needs of law enforcement agencies across the U.S., which was recently completed (results viewable in publications section below).

-To achieve the goals of the project, the NPF is coordinating the implementation of a comprehensive officer safety and wellness program (VALOR) with the three local law enforcement agencies, overseeing training delivery by the VALOR TTA partners, facilitating an impact evaluation of the program at each site, and sharing findings.
+In order to achieve the goals for the second part of this project, the NPF is coordinating the implementation of a comprehensive officer safety and wellness program (VALOR) with the three local law enforcement agencies, overseeing training delivery by the VALOR TTA partners, facilitating an impact evaluation of the program at each site, and sharing findings.
 Additionally, NPF is providing each pilot agency with an action plan for officer safety and wellness improvements, based on agency needs and the findings of the site evaluation, and arranging the delivery of TTA resources needed as part of each agency’s action plan.

 NPF is developing an officer safety and wellness program implementation guide for law enforcement administrators and trainers that will: